ottohellwig/imdb-clone/README.md

 ## Note

-To have the table functioning, please request a demo via an issue as the REST API is restricted with a VPN.
+To have the table functioning, please request a demo via an issue.